CGenie/mattermost-openresty/README.md

 ```
 and you're done.

+If you want bots to send custom username to Mattermost, you need to check the
+`Enable integrations to override usernames` setting in Mattermost System Console.

 ## Bitbucket webhooks support

 In Bitbucket, go to project Settings -> Integrations Services -> Add webhook.
 As the webhook URL enter